 Our partners spend anywhere from 20% to 50% on Martech.
 Mature businesses are only spending 20% because they’ve been at it for some time and have strong penetration in their market.
 Meanwhile, others are spending up to 50% because they’re younger companies and just starting to grow while reinvesting their profits as quickly as they can.

 And reinvestment is key.
 A lot of publishers these days are doing their best to make sure their business doesn’t shrink, when what they should be doing is trying to help it grow.
-President of Hearst David Carey echoed this sentiment recently in an interview:
+Former president of Hearst Magazines David Carey echoed this sentiment in an interview:

 “The degree of difficulty of running a money-losing digital business is like zero.
 I’m reminded by one of the great scenes from “Toy Story.”
 You have the skeptical Woody and Buzz, and Buzz is gonna fly, and Woody says, “No Buzz, that’s not flying.
 That’s falling with style.”
 I think for some of these companies that have lost a huge amount of money by going back to their investors have been falling with style.”